saltta/fabbro-knives/README.md

 In the footer of the website, visible from every page, there is a link to a newsletter form where any one can click on and subscribe to newsletter.
 The emails get registered in the database

+Exhaustive tests were also executed to try and find errors or missing links, the custom 404 page was able to catch attempts to access non-existing urls.

+The Contact Us link in the footer works as intended and sends the user to a page with a Contact form in which they may leave their message, name and email.
+This is registered correctly in the database.

+Both the newsletter and contact form were made by custom models.

+Links to social media which are found in the footer work as intended and open a new tab for each one.